Our guide to making a mortgage broker marketing plan

 What is your average cost-per-lead and cost-per-sale?

-These questions help to visualise the digital sales funnel to ultimately determine if you are profiting from your mortgage broker marketing.
-Each respective indicator along the way can help you deduce whether or not your website is working for you and help you improve over time.
+These questions will help you visualise your digital sales funnel to ultimately determine if you are profiting from your mortgage broker marketing.
+Each respective indicator along the way can help deduce whether or not your website is working for you and help you find ways to improve it over time.
 If you find that it’s not, it may be time for an upgrade.

 Use these questions and the tips we’ve shared to get your website and digital channels performing for you.
-With careful consideration and a well planned mortgage broker marketing plan that you can carefully implement, you can be sure your business will be generating leads in no time.
+With careful consideration and a well planned mortgage broker marketing plan, you can be sure your business will be generating leads in no time.